isomerpages/nlb-learning/_science/Teens/Content.md

   <div class="col is-three-fifths">
     <p><b> The Science of Bath Bombs | Lab Muffin Beauty Science (4:15) </b><br>
 There’s more to a bath bomb than its multicoloured, fragrant exterior.
-Learn about the acid-base chemistry that takes place right in your bathtub.
+Learn about the acid-base chemistry that takes place right in your bathtub.  <br>
 <small> Source: The Science of Bath Bombs | Lab Muffin Beauty Science (2019, August 31).
 Lab Muffin Beauty Science. </small></p>
   </div>
 </div>